Vermasushant144/Multi-Tenant-SaaS-Helpdesk-and-Ticketing-System/README.md

 # Multi-Tenant-SaaS-Helpdesk-and-Ticketing-System
 Multi-tenant web platform where each business onboards independently with isolated data, agents manage tickets, and SLA breaches trigger automated escalations

+A Multi-Tenant SaaS Helpdesk and Ticketing System that enables multiple businesses to independently onboard and manage customer support operations within a secure, isolated environment.
+Each tenant has dedicated workspaces, users, agents, ticket workflows, and configurable settings to ensure complete data segregation.
+The platform supports ticket creation, assignment, prioritization, status tracking, and customer communication through a centralized dashboard.
+Agents can efficiently manage support requests while administrators monitor performance through analytics and reports.
+SLA policies are configurable per tenant, and automated escalation workflows are triggered when response or resolution deadlines are breached, ensuring timely issue resolution, improved accountability, and enhanced customer satisfaction.